 Why This Matters

-- Write in clear, professional, plain language.
+- Write in clear, professional, plain language for a veterinary practice audience, not pet owners or consumers.

 - Avoid exaggerated marketing claims such as best ever or world changing.